Last updated: March 5, 2023

 The Wilderness Trail stretches about 4 miles from the Broken Top Loop trailhead to The Sentinel.

 Begin your hike at the Tree Molds and Broken Top Loop parking area.
 Walk back along the sidewalk approximately 75 yards to the Broken Top trailhead, where the trail immediately splits.
 Take the right fork to follow the Wilderness Trail directly across the young lava along the southern edge of Broken Top cinder cone.
-(A scenic alternative route on the way to or from the wilderness is available following the Broken Top Loop trail, via the left fork, along the forested northern part of the cone.)
-Follow the posts over the lava to reach the entrance of Buffalo Cave.
-(A free permit, separate from the backcountry permit, is required to enter any cave.)
+(A scenic alternative route on the way to or from the wilderness is available following the Broken Top Loop trail, via the left fork, along the forested northern part of the cone).
+A free cave permit, separate from the backcountry permit, is required to enter any cave or tunnel.

 After crossing the lava, the trail reconnects with the Broken Top Loop, and hikers should watch for signs to continue southeast, following the Wilderness Trail.
 The trail runs past Big Cinder Butte, which rises 700 feet above the surface.
 A half mile beyond Big Cinder, look for a series of lava trees and fissures west of the trail.
 The trail winds between Coyote and Crescent Buttes to Echo Crater.
 There is no obvious trail into Echo Crater.
 The easiest approach is from the north side.
 Veer to the east through the sage brush and enter the crater from the gently sloping eastern approach.
 This vast crater offers protection from the sun and wind and lovely camping spot near large rocks and stands of limber pines.